mollysal/README_Generator/Develop/README.md

   ---

   ## Install
-  Testing
+  use node index.js to run.

   ## Usage
-  N/A
+  It will be used within the intergrated terminal by coders who need to generate readme's.

   ## Features
   Inquirer

   ## Contribute
   To contribute to this application, please follow the following instructions:
-  None
+  None at this time.

   ## Testing
-  none
+  None at this time.

   ## Questions
   * Any questions please reach out to <a href="mailto:ms@gmail.com">ms@gmail.com</a>
-  * GitHub Username ms
+  * GitHub Username mollysal